Corporate Governance Statement

 Understanding Shareholder Needs and Expectations

-The Board is committed to maintaining good communication and having an ongoing, constructive dialogue with its shareholders, including Company strategy, plans, actual operational and financial performance, statutory financial results and forecasts, risk management, director’s remuneration, press releases and other areas of shareholder interest.
+The Board is committed to maintaining good communication and having an ongoing, constructive dialogue with its shareholders.
 The Company endeavours to have a close and ongoing relationship with its private shareholders.
-Institutional shareholders and analysts have the opportunity to discuss issues and provide feedback at individual meetings with the Company, involving executive and non-executive directors.
-In addition, all shareholders are encouraged to attend the Company’s Annual General Meeting.
 Investors, or potential investors, also have access to current information on the Company though its website, www.cabot-energy.com, and via its Investor and Public Relations advisers, Luther Pendragon.
-Investor relations enquiries may be sent by email to email@example.com or directed to Luther Pendragon at firstname.lastname@example.org and these will be answered in a timely and transparent manner.
+Investor relations enquiries may be sent by email to firstname.lastname@example.org or directed to Luther Pendragon at email@example.com and these will be answered in a timely and transparent manner.

 Considering wider stakeholder and social responsibilities

 Cabot Energy believes that it is possible to conduct its business in a sustainable and responsible way and avoid, minimise and mitigate environmental impacts wherever the Group operates.
 The Company also believes it is fundamental to conduct business with zero harm to people and that everyone involved in the Group’s business is able to leave the workplace and return safely to their families.